The 7 most common mistakes kids make on their college applications

 If you performed very well on your standardised tests, it’s certainly beneficial to send your scores in.
 But if you have very low test scores, it’s beneficial to make sure you know the requirements for each school before applying.
 It may make sense to hold back your scores from your application.

 5. Applying on the day the application is due.
 It is highly recommended that students send in their applications prior to the deadline.
 Colleges track when students send applications, and it reflects negatively on students when they send in their applications the day they’re due.
-Siegel says that applying on the day the application is due may indicate to admissions officers that students are lazy, or that the school you are applying to isn’t their first choice.
+Siegel says that applying on the day your application is due may indicate to admissions officers that you are lazy, or that the school you are applying to isn’t your first choice.

 6. Neglecting to show an interest in the college beyond the application.
 Colleges have started to look in other areas to prove the demonstrated interest of applicants, including looking at students’ social media pages.
 They notice when students “like” their Facebook page and follow them on Twitter and Instagram.